 - Present an annual budget to the board of county commissioners.

 Each SWCD is governed by a five member board of supervisors elected by the citizens of the county.
+There is an exception, where there are four elected supervisors and one supervisor appointed by a tribal band.
 The SWCD board are responsible for policy development, annual plans, long-range plans and budgets.

 The Minnesota Association of Soil and Water Conservation Districts website maintains a list of SWCD websites and an interactive map.